Competency Levels Required

 Suitability for companies large and small

 The small company: With small companies, there are fewer people to hold the necessary knowledge, experience and skills.
 This means gaps in competency may more readily occur but that identifying these is that much more important.
-Of course, the management of the identified competencies is important too, ensuring that as staff leave and join, no gap are created – and that skills and knowledge are kept up to date.
+Of course, the management of the identified competencies is important too, ensuring that as staff leave and join, no gaps are created – and that skills and knowledge are kept up to date.
 The large corporation: Here the challenges are more likely to revolve around knowing what is happening at facilities that are distant or even in remote part of the globe where process safety culture and standards are inherently different.
-Here competency assessment work can bring reassurance to corporation executives – and highlight where effort can be targeted for best returns in process safety/ risk reduction.
+Here competency assessment work can bring reassurance to corporation executives – and highlight where effort can be targeted for best returns in process safety / risk reduction.